How Much Does an HVAC Unit Replacement Cost?

 There are three types of HVAC unit replacement types: change-out, full installation with ductwork, and full installation with add-ons.

-If the ductwork in your home is in excellent condition, a change-out HVAC replacement will work for you.
-A change-out replacement typically runs between $4,820 and $9,350.
+If the ductwork in a home is in excellent condition, a change-out HVAC replacement is a viable option.
+A change-out replacement typically runs between $4,000 and $10,000.
 It involves changing out the major parts of the HVAC system without replacing the ductwork.
-Most HVAC replacements will require new ductwork, so be sure to double check with your HVAC professional to see if you need to replace the ductwork.
-A change-out replacement typically takes about 1 day to complete.
+Most HVAC replacements will require new ductwork, so homeowners will want to be sure to double check with their HVAC professional to see if they need to replace the ductwork.
+A change-out replacement typically takes about 1 to 3 days to complete.

 Full Installation With Ductwork

-Installing an HVAC system with ductwork costs from $6,820 to $12,350.
-The job usually takes between 3 and 5 days.
-Replacing ductwork adds 2 to 4 days of labor at approximately $2,000 to $3,000.
-It’s recommended to replace the ductwork at the same time as the HVAC system.
+Installing an HVAC system with ductwork costs from $6,500 to $12,500 and takes between 3 and 5 days.
+Replacing ductwork adds 2 to 4 days of labor and it’s recommended to replace the ductwork at the same time as the HVAC system.
 If the system is old and worn out, chances are the ductwork is as well.
 New ductwork can help lower energy costs since the entire system is clean, new, and free of dust and allergens.

-Expect to pay from $13,000 to $17,000 for an HVAC installation with extra features.
+Homeowners can expect to pay from $13,000 to $17,000 for an HVAC installation with extra features.
 This project can take between 4 and 7 days to complete.
 A zoning system can add between $2,300 and $3,500 to the HVAC unit installation cost.
-Some other add-ons can include UV lighting, a whole-house humidifier, or a variable speed fan.
+Some other add-ons can include a programmable thermostat, UV lighting, a zoning system, a whole-house humidifier, or an energy recovery ventilator, among others.